Battle of Castiglione: Operations

 In late July, the Austrian army advanced from Trento.
 Wurmser's two center columns defeated Masséna in the difficult rough terrain near Rivoli Veronese on 29 July.
 For a loss of 800 men, the Austrian inflicted 1,200 killed and wounded, and captured 1,600 men and nine cannons.
 One of Quasdanovich's brigades drove Sauret's men out of Salò on Lake Garda.
 A second Austrian brigade pushed a French force out of Gavardo.
 On 30 July, the other two brigades belonging to Quasdanovich surprised and captured Brescia.
 Augereau fell back toward Mantua.
 Masséna retreated to the southern end of Lake Garda.

 On 31 July, Bonaparte retreated to the west bank of the Mincio and began concentrating against Quasdanovich.
 That evening Napoleon ordered Sérurier to lift the siege of Mantua.
 From 31 July through 2 August, a complex series of operations occurred in the area of Brescia, Montichiari, Gavardo, Lonato del Garda and Salò.
 Bonaparte concentrated Augereau, Masséna, Despinoy, and Kilmaine and recaptured Brescia on 1 August, clearing his supply line to the west.
 Meanwhile, Wurmser dropped off a force under General-major (GM) Adam Bajalics von Bajahaza to lay siege to Peschiera.
 His center columns reached Mantua where they spent time demolishing the French siege lines and dragging the abandoned siege guns into the city.
 Bonaparte nearly ordered a retreat to the west, but when he realised Wurmser was not quickly following up his success, he decided to fight it out.
 Mészáros finally occupied Legnago on 1 August.

 On 2 August, Wurmser's 4,000-man advance guard under GM Anton Lipthay de Kisfalud drove General of Brigade (BG) Antoine Valette's brigade out of Castiglione.
 The next day, Augereau attacked Lipthay with 11,000 troops.
 In a bitter fight, the French forced Lipthay back to Solferino where he was reinforced by Davidovich.
 At length, Wurmser came up with his entire field army and stopped Augereau's drive.
 The Austrians suffered 1,000 casualties and GM Franz Nicoletti wounded.
 French losses may have exceeded 1,000 men, including BG Martial Beyrand killed.
 At the time, Wurmser and Quasdanovich's forces were about eight kilometers apart.
 On 3 August, the French inflicted crippling defeats on the Austrian Right Column in the Battle of Lonato.
 Quasdanovich finally ordered a retreat to the north.
-Sending Sauret to watch the withdrawing Right Column, Bonaparte now massed against Wurmser.
+Sending General Guieu in pursuit of the withdrawing Right Column, Bonaparte now massed against Wurmser.

 On 4 August, both armies skirmished.
 Wurmser arranged for Bajalics to send him a reinforcement of four battalions under Oberst Franz Weidenfeld.
 He also directed Mészáros to block Sérurier from joining Bonaparte.
 On this day, the French captured 2,000 Austrians of Quasdanovich's column in Lonato.